rust-master/Pakistani-Currency-Detection-WebApp/README.md

 or files from your local hard drive
 Note: the pose library adds "tmImage" object to your window (window.tmImage)

+run the webcam image through the image model

 Web App uses the model.json

 Teachable ML